MegaManSec/SEC-sec-incident-notifier/README.md

 The script then submits the item 1.05 text to a Slack Webhook with a link to the original 8-K filing.

-Optionally, the script can use OpenAI's API to summarize the whole filing (which may contain an additional exhibit or statement) in order to summarize the report.
+Optionally, the script can use OpenAI's API to summarize the whole filing (which may contain an additional exhibit or statement).

 ## Usage